 The biggest wedding planning mistake couples make, and how to avoid it!

-As a Wedding Planner in Norfolk working with couples across the East of England, including Norfolk, Suffolk, Cambridge and Essex, let me tell you about the single biggest mistake couples make when planning their wedding!
+As a Wedding Event Planner in the UK, let me tell you about the single biggest mistake couples make when planning their wedding!

 No doubt you will have assembled a dream team of wedding suppliers, and presumably, you’ve chosen them because they are fantastic at what they do!
 No matter how good your wedding suppliers are, though, they aren’t mind readers and will need guidance, input and suggestions to deliver the wedding from your wildest dreams.